jeserkin/doctrine1-documentation-dev/source/en/manual/behaviors.rst

 behaviors that come bundled with Doctrine.

-Now we are ready to move on to discuss the :doc:`searching` behavior in more detail in the `doc:`searching` chapter.
+Now we are ready to move on to discuss the :doc:`searching` behavior in more detail in the :doc:`searching` chapter.
 As it is a large topic we have devoted an entire chapter to it.